mmistakes/made-mistakes-jekyll/about/index.md

 sidebar: sidebar-about
 ---

-Oh hey --- I'm Michael Rose, just another boring, tattooed, time traveling designer working in Buffalo, New York.
-I'm into drawing [portraits of strangers]({{ site.url }}/articles/paperfaces-ipad-portrait-project.html) on an iPad using [Paper by FiftyThree](http://www.fiftythree.com/paper), movie theater popcorn, [chicken wings done right](http://www.duffswings.com "Duff's Famous Wings"), watching dust collect on my [record collection](http://www.discogs.com/user/mmistakes/collection), and playing the occasional iOS game.
+Oh hey --- I'm Michael Rose, just another boring, tattooed, time traveling designer from Buffalo, New York.
+I'm into drawing [portraits of strangers]({{ site.url }}/articles/paperfaces-ipad-portrait-project.html) on an iPad, eating popcorn and [chicken wings](http://www.duffswings.com "Duff's Famous Wings"), watching dust collect on my [vinyl record collection](http://www.discogs.com/user/mmistakes/collection), and playing the occasional iOS game.

 When I'm not drawing on my iPad, releasing open source [Jekyll themes]({{ site.url }}/work/jekyll-themes/), or [building web stuff](http://ekowave.com), I work as an web designer and content admin for a global lab supply company.
-On any given day I could be developing and designing front-ends, landing pages, email promotions and newsletters, massaging content in and out of a CMS or just getting cozy with HTML, CSS, and JavaScript.
+On any given day I could be developing and designing front-ends, landing pages, email newsletters, or massaging content in and out of a CMS with the help of HTML, CSS, and JavaScript.

-And if that wasn't enough --- I'm a father of twin girls and a mediocre husband to my [subscription box addicted wife](http://2littlerosebuds.com).
+And if that wasn't enough --- I'm the father of twin girls who just hit their toddler phase and a husband to a [subscription box addicted vegan](http://2littlerosebuds.com "Wendy Rose").

 <figure class="half">
   <a href="{{ site.url }}{% post_url /paperfaces/2014-06-23-everly-autumn-portrait %}"><img src="{{ site.url }}/images/paperfaces-everly-autumn-600.jpg" alt="Everly Autumn drawing"></a>